LibertyDSNP/spec/pages/DSNP/Signatures.md

 #### Wallet Signing

-- Ethereum Wallets will do the prefix and hashing
+- Ethereum wallets will do the prefix and hashing.

 #### Example